PTW-Freiburg/udi/README.md

 # PTW UDI

-Generates an unique device identification as speficied by HIBC UDI (ANSI/HIBC 2.5 - 2015).
+Generates an unique device identification as speficied by HIBCC UDI (ANSI/HIBC 2.5 - 2015).
 You can find more information about the specification of the unique device indification on the [HIBC website](http://www.hibcc.org/udi-labeling-standards/).

 This library is very small (~6KB minified, no external dependencies) and its sole purpose is to generate a HIBC-conform data structure that uniquely identifies a product.
 It will automatically create a string with the correct order of information and check characters.
 The string can then be used by your favorite barcode generating library to generate a Bar-/QR-Code based on the generated string.